 2. When the Oracle Enterprise Repository Registry Exchange Utility was used to publish a service to the Oracle Service Registry, a new service key was generated for the service in the Service Registry.
-Now, service keys are now kept consistent between the service asset and all Service Registry instances.
+Now, service keys are kept consistent between the service asset and all Service Registry instances.
+Since, Oracle Enterprise Repository Exchange Utility supports publishing service endpoints to multiple registry at the same time, the service key is kept consistent for a service across all registries.